NanoComp/mpb/doc/docs/Python_Tutorial.md

 The final answer that it returns is an epsilon of 5.41986120170136.
 Interestingly enough, the algorithm doesn't actually evaluate the function at the final point.
 You have to do so yourself if you want to find out how close it is to the root.
 Ridder's method successively reduces the interval bracketing the root by alternating bisection and interpolation steps.
 At the end, it does one last interpolation to give you its best guess for the root location within the current interval.
 If we go ahead and evaluate the band frequency at this dielectric constant, calling `rootfun(rooteps)`, we find that it is 0.314159008193209, matching our desired frequency to nearly eight decimal places after seven function evaluations.
 Of course, the computation isn't really this accurate anyway, due to the finite discretization.

 A slight improvement can be made to the calculation above.
 Ordinarily, each time you call the `ms.run_tm()` function, the fields are initialized to random values.
 It would speed convergence somewhat to use the fields of the previous calculation as the starting point for the next calculation.
-We can do this by instead calling a lower-level function, `ms.run_parity(TM, false)`.
+We can do this by instead calling a lower-level function, `ms.run_parity(mp.TM, False)`.
 The first parameter is the polarization to solve for, and the second tells it not to reset the fields if possible.